roshangautam/roshangautam.github.io/app/content/blog/how-to-create-personal-blog-gatsby-github-pages-github-actions/index.md

 git push --set-upstream origin master
 ```

-#### Publishing Setup
+#### Configure auto publishing

 The idea is to setup a workflow such that every new commit to the master branch would automatically publish it to github pages.
-To achieve this we will accompolish the following
+To achieve this we will complete the following one time setup steps

+##### Create an access token to use in the workflow as a secret variable

+- Use the instructions listed [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create an access token with `repo` permissions
+- Use the instructions listed [here](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets) to create a secret called `ACCESS_TOKEN` to use in the workflow

 ##### Create a github action